 |C||Red||MAF Signal Circuit|

-* Your specific VW vehicle may have different colors.
+* Your specific Nissan vehicle may have different colors.